-Longstreet had been assigned to command a new department consisting of part of his First Corps pulled from General Robert E. Lee’s Army of Northern Virginia.
-Longstreet’s mission was to guard the region south of Richmond into North Carolina, gather foodstuffs for Lee’s army since war-torn northern Virginia lacked sufficient forage, and eliminate the Federal threat at Suffolk.
+Confederate Lieutenant-General James Longstreet had been assigned to command a new department consisting of part of his First Corps pulled from General Robert E. Lee’s Army of Northern Virginia.
+Longstreet’s primary mission was to gather foodstuffs for Lee’s army in the fertile region between Richmond and North Carolina.
+His main opposition was the Federal garrison at Suffolk, Virginia.

-Longstreet’s force included 20,000 men in two divisions led by Major Generals George Pickett and John Bell Hood.
-Since the main objective was to supply Lee, Longstreet merely planned to demonstrate against Suffolk to distract the Federals from his main purpose.
-A division of IX Corps consisting of about 25,000 Federals under Major General John J. Peck garrisoned Suffolk, which was part of Major General John A. Dix’s Federal military department.
-Suffolk was heavily fortified.
+Longstreet’s force consisted of 20,000 men in two divisions led by Major-Generals George Pickett and John Bell Hood.
+Longstreet planned to demonstrate against Suffolk to distract the Federals from his true purpose.
+Suffolk was garrisoned by about 25,000 men from the Ninth Corps under Major-General John J. Peck.
+The town was heavily fortified.

 The gunboats U.S.S.
 Mount Washington, Stepping Stones, and Commodore Barney came up the crooked, narrow Nansemond and traded fire with the Confederate guns near the Norfleet house, at the confluence of a western branch of the Nansemond and the main river.
 The vessels were converted ferryboats and tugs, and were not meant for such heavy combat.
-The Confederates inflicted heavy losses as a result, including grounding the Mount Washington until the Stepping Stones rescued her.
+The Confederates inflicted heavy losses as a result; the Mount Washington was grounded until the Stepping Stones rescued her.